Anne Arundel Community College Data & Information Overview

 Student Loan Debt

-The student loan default rate at AACC is 10.3%.
-This is about the same as the national default rate of 10.1%.
+The student loan default rate at AACC is 7.3%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Location of Anne Arundel Community College